Облачная платформаAdvanced

 Stable state

-The add-on is running properly, all add-on instances are deployed properly, and the add-on can be used properly.
+The add-on is running properly, all add-on pods are deployed properly, and the add-on can be used properly.

 Partially ready